Lifting Up and Through

 This is #6 in our free collection called Lying Down Lessons for Better Posture, Walking, and Running.

-“Last week” is lesson #1 (Free Your Torso) in that same collection.
+“Last week” is lesson is #1 (Free Your Torso) in that same collection.
 It’s not a prerequisite, but you might wish to review it before or after exploring this one.

 Lessons 2-5 have been placed between them because they are great preparation for the essential learning of Lifting Up and Through.